-The history of chili powder is convoluted, though it is agreed upon that someone in Texas created this spice blend years ago.
+The history of chili powder is convoluted.
+Though, it is agreed upon that someone in Texas created this spice blend years ago.

-You can make the flavor exactly how you like it by adjusting the ingredients based on your taste buds: making it spicy or mild, using your preferred paprika kind, and adding salt if desired.
+You can make the flavor exactly how you like it by adjusting the ingredients based on your taste buds.
+Make it spicy or mild.
+Use your preferred paprika, and add salt if you want.
 This substitute for chili powder is more budget-friendly as well.

 Red pepper flakes can easily be used as a chili powder alternative.
 They add heat to any dish you include them in.

 Cayenne powder is much hotter than chili powder since it is more concentrated.
 You’ll need to use a much smaller amount in your recipes than chili powder.

 Use 1/8 tablespoon of cayenne powder for every tablespoon of chili powder you’ll need.
 Increase as needed in each recipe.